The Lir National Academy of Dramatic Art at Trinity College Dublin

 Course Summary

 The M.F.A. in Theatre Directing programme is the first entirely practiced-based Masters programme of its kind in Ireland.
-It was introduced following extensive consultation with the Irish theatre community and is a direct response to the stated needs of the industry and of talented emerging artists.
+This programme is tailored to provide talented individuals with the necessary skills to pursue a career in professional theatre and related industries.
+This has a maximum class size of 4 people (full-time).

 College Link